 The Fisheries Museum of the Atlantic

 The Fisheries Museum of the Atlantic commemorates the fishing heritage of the Atlantic coast of Canada and has recently been named as one of the top 1000 best places to see in the US and Canada before you die.
-Housed in brightly painted red buildings, with floating vessels at wharfside, the Museum offers a host of attractions, a maritime gift shop and restaurant.
+Housed in brightly painted red buildings, with floating vessels at the wharfside, the Museum offers a host of attractions, including a maritime gift shop and restaurant.

 Explore the Bay of Fundy

 Climb 300-foot cliffs overlooking waters where 12 species of whales come to mate, play and feast on plankton each year.
-Later, walk on the ocean floor when the tide has dropped the height of a four-storey building.
+Later, walk on the ocean floor when the tide has dropped the height of a four-story building.